bsafacicek/ethical_pseudo_etf/README.md

 ## Reading stock positions.

+I use a Chase brokage account.
+I download my positions from "Investments -> Positions -> Things you can do -> Export as -> CSV".

-I keep my stock positions in a Google sheet but reading it via libraries like [gspread](https://docs.gspread.org/en/v6.0.0/) is an overkill as they require to create a Cloud project.
-Instead, I download the Google sheet into a local csv file.
+I keep my index tickers in a Google sheet but reading it via libraries like [gspread](https://docs.gspread.org/en/v6.0.0/) is an overkill as they require to create a Cloud project.
+Instead, I download the Google sheet into another local csv file.

 ## Requirements